-- Talk to your student's teacher.

-- 2 Talk to your student's principal.

-- (lps.org).

-Click on the blue Contact Us button and select a topic link to get the best person to answer your question.

-- 4 Contact the Department of Elementary Instruction or Secondary Instruction......(402) 436-1626 - 5 Contact members of the LPS executive team:

-Assoc.
-Supt. for Human Resources.....(402) 436-1592
+- 1. Talk to your student's teacher. - 2.
+Talk to your student's principal. - 3.
+If you are not sure who to contact, visit our website (LPS.org).
+Click on the blue Contact Us button and select a topic link to get the best person to answer your question. - 4.
+Contact the Department of Elementary Instruction or Secondary Instruction......402-436-1626 - 5.
+Contact members of the LPS executive team: Superintendent......402-436-1601 Assoc.
+Supt. for Teaching & Learning ......402-436-1626

-Assistant Superintendent

-for Civic Engagement....(402) 436-1605

-6 Contact a member of the Lincoln Board of Education. (contact information on pages 2-3)
+6. Contact a member of the Lincoln Board of Education. (contact information on pages 2-3)

 We understand when you want to "go straight to the top," however, that might actually slow down your chances of quick results.
 The most timely responses will result when you target the person in your school or in the school district that has been assigned directly to your issue.
-If you have further questions or concerns, please communicate with either your building principal (if it is a building issue) or the LPS communications department (if it is a district or community issue) 402-436-1610.
+If you have further questions or concerns, please communicate with either your building principal (if it is a building issue) or the LPS Communications Department (if it is a district or community issue) 402-436-1610.

-Submit an online comment, question or compliment on our website lps.org by clicking on the blue Contact Us button.
+Submit an online comment, question or compliment on our website LPS.org by clicking on the blue Contact Us button.